Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • If you’re inside, you’re trusted; if outside, you authenticate to enter.

-This model has been around for decades.
-Worked in offices with wired desktops and local datacenter.
-But fails in 2023:
+This model worked in offices with wired desktops and local datacentres.
+It fails in the current context for four reasons:

-• Employees working from home, cafés, travel — the “perimeter” disappears.
+• Employees working from home, cafés, and travel — the “perimeter” disappears.

 • SaaS and cloud — critical resources live outside the firewall.